What is a Master's Degree? Questions, Answers, and Advice

 - What is a master's degree worth to me?

 - Does it make sense for me to earn one?

 Ultimately, you're the only person who can decide whether you should get a master's degree.
-But while you're weighing the pros and cons, be sure to consider the advantages.
+The advantages listed next may help you with your decision.